-Within 3 months after the end of the reporting period, the project Lead Partner must submit the complete Payment claim to the Joint Secretariat.
-In this sense, the controller must finalise his verifications on the expenditure presented by the beneficiary within a sufficient time to allow the project Lead partner to accept the certified expenditure and to submit the Payment claim of the project in accordance with the timetable that appears in the consolidated Application form.
+Within 3 months after the end of the reporting period, the project Lead Partner must submit the complete project Reporting package (i.e. Project report and related payment claim signed) to the Joint Secretariat.
+In this sense, the controller must finalise his verifications on the expenditure presented by the beneficiary within a sufficient time222 to allow the project Lead partner to accept the certified expenditure and to submit the project reporting package in accordance with the timetable that appears in the consolidated Application form223.